holgerimbery/docker_multiarch_ci_pipeline/README.md

 There is no need to edit

 # credits
-based on ideas of the multiarch team https://github.com/multiarch and inspired by Christy Perez https://github.com/clnperez
+based on ideas of the multiarch team https://github.com/multiarch and inspired by Christy Norman https://github.com/clnperez

 ## License
 MIT (c) 2017, 2018 Holger Imbery https://github.com/holgerimbery